stealjs/steal-tools/doc/transform.md

 ## Use

-After getting `pluginify` from [steal-tools.pluginifier] you can call it like:
+After getting `transform` from [steal-tools.transformImport] you can call it like:

-    var result = pluginify("module/name/to/build", {
+    var result = transform("module/name/to/build", {
       // specifies modules to ignore
       ignore: [
         // ignores this module and all of its dependencies